microsoft/mu_plus/UefiTestingPkg/AuditTests/PagingAudit/README.md

 ## DxePagingAudit

-The Dxe version of paging audit driver/shell app intends to inspect all 4 levels of page tables and their corresponding Read/Write/Executable permissions.
+The Dxe version of paging audit driver/shell app intends to inspect all 4 levels of page tables and their corresponding Read/Write/Execute/Present attributes.
 The driver/shell app will collect necessary memory information from platform environment, then iterate through each page entries and log them on to available SimpleFileSystem.
 The collected *.dat files can be parsed using Windows\PagingReportGenerator.py.